Contributing to a more circular economy

 OUR COMMITMENT

-Here at Princes Gate, we care about where we live, about our wider environmental impact and the quality of our water.
-We’re an imaginative lot and if there’s something that we can do to lessen our impact, we’ll give it a go!
-Whether that’s creating a carpark out of recycled plastic bottles or rewilding the land around our factory, we’re committed to making the changes we can, big or small, to lessen out impact and protect the environment.
+Here at Princes Gate, we care about where we live, about our wider environmental impact, and the quality of our water.
+We’re an imaginative lot who always want to try and explore new ways to make a positive impact, whether that’s creating a carpark out of recycled plastic, promoting biodiversity around our factory, or working with others to help regenerate local water cycles.

 Net Zero by 2050